LinuxForHealth/health-patterns/services/nlp-insights/README.md

 To push the docker image and deploy on a kubernetes cluster, first replace the field `<replace with docker user id>` with your docker id in both `kubernetes.yml` and `gradle.properties`
-Then run `gradle dockerPush` to push the image 'cdp-text-analytics-service' to your repository.
+Then run `gradle dockerPush` to push the image 'nlp-insights' to your repository.
 To deploy, run `kubectl apply -f kubernetes.yml` to deploy both the service and the persistent volume/claim needed to persist configurations.
 If deploying on a cluster where the service is already deployed in another namespace, change the name of the persistent volume to something unique to avoid conflicts.